Help Me, Rhonda: Recording

 According to Jardine, he and Brian Wilson conflicted over Jardine's delivery of the lyric "Rhonda, you look so fine".
 Jardine explained, "I think the part that was hard was the length of 'fine', that was the part, to be specific with you.
 It could have been sung quicker or longer, and I just heard it longer and he heard it shorter.
 I think it kind of came out halfway in between [laughs]."

 The vocal overdub session for the second version of this song was notable for resulting in a particularly heated confrontation between Wilson and his father Murry, who at the time had been dismissed as the group's manager for nearly a year but was still present in the studio on occasion.
-After Murry continually critiqued and ridiculed the group's singing throughout each take, Brian complained and got into a tense argument which ultimately led to a physical altercation over control of the soundboard.
-The unedited session tape has been extensively copied and shared among Beach Boys fans.
+After Murry (while inebriated) continually critiqued and ridiculed the group's singing throughout each take, Brian complained and got into a tense argument which ultimately led to a physical altercation over control of the soundboard.
+The unedited session tape has been extensively copied and shared.

 Release

 Two versions of "Help Me, Rhonda" were released commercially in 1965.
-The first version, recorded in January 1965 and featuring a ukelele-driven arrangement, was included on the band's The Beach Boys Today! album under the title "Help Me, Ronda".
+The first version, recorded in January 1965 and featuring a ukulele-driven arrangement, was included on the band's The Beach Boys Today! album under the title "Help Me, Ronda".
 Jardine characterized this version as "more of a laid-back shuffle" and said it "definitely wasn't a single."
 Mike Love similarly recalled that he "didn't anticipate" the song would become a "breakout hit".
 Brian Wilson, however, felt the song had hit potential and the band rerecorded the track in 1965 with a punchier, guitar-led arrangement and some minor lyrical tweaks.

-Released as a single in March 1965, the "Help Me, Rhonda" rerecording was a commercial smash hit, reaching number one in the US and knocking the Beatles' "Ticket to Ride" from the top spot.
+Released as a single in April 1965, the "Help Me, Rhonda" rerecording was a commercial smash hit, reaching number one in the US and knocking the Beatles' "Ticket to Ride" from the top spot.
 It was the band's second number one and the first since 1964's "I Get Around".
 In the aftermath of its chart success, the new track was then included on the band's next studio album, Summer Days (And Summer Nights!!).
 Brian Wilson recalled, "That was one of the hits that Capitol wanted."

 The song would also appear on several compilation albums, among them 1967's Best of the Beach Boys Vol. 2 and 1974's Endless Summer, with the latter featuring the original recording from the Today! album.